InhoChang/2D_Occlusion_Euclidean_Distance_Matrix_Reconstruction/README.md

 # 2D_Occlusion_Euclidean_Distance_Matrix_Reconstruction
-Occlusion reconstruction using simple fully convolution layer network with 2d euclidean distance matrix(edm) for human pose estimation.
+Occlusion reconstruction using simple fully convolution layer network with 2d Euclidean Distance Matrix(EDM) for human pose estimation.
-This code is starting from making occluded edm and reconstruct edm, so you have to prepare EDM dataset from human3.6m using 2d joint coordinates.
+This code is starting from making occluded EDM and then reconstruct EDM, so you have to prepare EDM dataset from human3.6m using 2d joint coordinates.

-# Update 19.05.10
+## Update 19.05.10
 apply min_max normalization to logits. previous logit values range was [-2 8].
 However, the ground turth(label) was [0 1].
 so match both values range between [0 1] using min_max normalization.

 ### Requirments
 - python 3.6